-We must now register the certificate in the Certificates / Trusted Root Certification Authorities location of the Vision application server.
+Register the certificate in the Certificates / Trusted Root Certification Authorities location of the Vision application server.

-Start Microsoft Management Console (press the Start button at the bottom left of the screen, type mmc and then select mmc from the search find window at the right hand side of the window
+Start Microsoft Management Console (Click on the Start button at the bottom left of the screen, type MMC and then select MMC from the search find window on the right-hand side of the window

-Select File then Add/Remove Snap-in ….
+Click on File and select Add/Remove Snap-in ….